Fiserv/exchange/docs/getting-started/funding.md

 <!--
 type: tab
-titles: Instructional funding, JSON Instructional funding example -->
+titles: Split instructional funding, JSON instructional funding example -->

 The Instructional funding request will be constructed based on how the PayFac wants to fund the merchants instructional hold, and define splti amounts sent to non-processing merchants.
 If sending funding instructions daily, this request will be sent every day during the instructional funding window.
 The [Trade account info](?path=docs/getting-started/account-operations.md)  and [transaction operations](?path=docs/getting-started/transactions.md)  can be used to summarise the transactions and support calculating the fee amount to taken and to define the split.